-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 The landmark has been the London residence of Queen Elizabeth II since her accession to the throne and opened its doors to the public nearly 25 years ago.

-Interest in the Queen has grown in recent years, partly because of the success of television shows such as "The Crown," which focuses on the early years of Britain's monarch, and events such as the impending wedding of Price Harry and Meghan Markle.
+Interest in the Queen has grown in recent years, partly because of the success of television shows such as "The Crown," which focuses on the early years of Britain's monarch, and events such as the wedding of Prince Harry and Meghan Markle and the birth of their child, Archie.

 Marvel at the royal grandeur of the halls that have been home to British kings and queens for 180 years.